-If a person wants to enter into the field of social work, he or she will benefit the most from obtaining a social work degree.
+If a person wants to enter into the field of social work, he or she will benefit the most from obtaining an accredited social work degree.
 To be successful in this line of work, a person will need to have top-notch interpersonal and communication skills.
 Many times, people who have encountered circumstances in which they sought services through social work organizations end up working in the social work industry.

 Social work degrees are available online; however, the field work that is required to be completed cannot be completed via the Internet.
 Being able to complete the coursework online is beneficial to those students who are already working professionals as well as those who have children.